-For Elon Musk’s SpaceX Starship program more smoke, fire and shrapnel
+For Elon Musk’s SpaceX Starship program, more smoke, fire and shrapnel

-The SpaceX Starship spacecraft lifted off from its launch pad in South Texas at about 9 a.m.
-Eastern in dense fog and cruised to an altitude of about six miles under the power of three engines.
-As it had done previously, the rocket prototype then shut off its engines, flipped horizontally and started falling back to Earth.

-The spacecraft, dubbed Serial Number 11, or SN 11, was supposed to then reorient itself, restart its engines and then touch down softly on a landing pad.
-But at some point the vehicle blew up, and John Insprucker, SpaceX’s principal integration engineer, said the company “lost all the data from the vehicle.”
+The spacecraft, dubbed Serial Number 11, or SN11, was supposed to then reorient itself, restart its engines and touch down softly on a landing pad.
+But at some point, the vehicle blew up, and John Insprucker, SpaceX’s principal integration engineer, said the company “lost all the data from the vehicle.”

-He added for viewers watching a frozen image of the spacecraft’s engines on the screen: “Starship 11 is not coming back.
+He added, for viewers watching a frozen image of the spacecraft’s engines on the screen: “Starship 11 is not coming back.
 Don’t wait for the landing.”

 On a webcast provided by NASAspaceflight.com, a space news website that carries the Starship flights, debris could be seen crashing down.
-And Musk tweeted that, “At least the crater is in the right place!”
+And SpaceX CEO Musk tweeted, “At least the crater is in the right place!”
 He added that “a high production rate solves many ills,” meaning the next prototype should be ready before too long and the company would try again.

-To ensure people’s safety in the event of an explosion, the FAA requires SpaceX to evacuate the nearby village and keep people miles away from the launch and landing site.
-Nearby roads are closed and local law enforcement help secure a wide safety zone around the area.
+To ensure people’s safety in the event of an explosion, the Federal Aviation Administration requires SpaceX to evacuate the nearby village and keep people miles away from the launch and landing site.
+Nearby roads are closed, and local law enforcement help secure a wide safety zone around the area.
 There were no reports of injuries.

 The landing attempt was SpaceX’s fourth try since December, when a series of Starships launched successfully, fell back toward the landing site, but exploded on the ground.
 The test campaign is designed to push the limits and gather a lot of data quickly so the company can iterate and try again.

 Musk has said he wants Starship to reach orbit by the end of this year.
-NASA has awarded SpaceX $135 million contract to help develop Starship so that it might fly astronauts to the moon as part of its Artemis program.
+NASA has awarded SpaceX a $135 million contract to help develop Starship so that it might fly astronauts to the moon as part of its Artemis program.

-The flight came days after Rep Peter DeFazio (D-OR), the chair of the Transportation Committee and Rep. Rick Larsen (D-WA), chair of the aviation subcommittee, wrote in a letter that they were concerned about “the pressure exerted on the FAA during high profile launches.
+The flight came days after Rep. Peter A. DeFazio (D-Ore.), the chairman of the House Transportation and Infrastructure Committee and Rep. Rick Larsen (D-Wash.), chairman of the aviation subcommittee, wrote in a letter that they were concerned about “the pressure exerted on the FAA during high profile launches.
 While the commercial space transportation sector is crucial to our Nation’s future, at no point should a commercial space launch jeopardize public safety.”

-They were referring to a tweet by Musk in January, when he took aim at the FAA for moving too slowly and being too bureaucratic.
+They were referring to a tweet by Musk in January, when he took aim at the FAA, saying it moves too slowly and is too bureaucratic.

 “Unlike its aircraft division, which is fine, the FAA space division has a fundamentally broken regulatory structure,” he wrote.
 “Their rules are meant for a handful of expendable launches per year from a few government facilities.
 Under those rules, humanity will never get to Mars.”